dfamonteiro/blog/blog/content/posts/factorio-recycler-assembler-loop.md

 # 156.67377286511638%
 ```

 Woah, 156.67%?!
 We're pretty much getting 3 legendary items for every two common ingredients.
-The reason for this anomaly is the absurdly high level of productivity of the EM plants (275%) and the fact that our input belt of ingredients transforms into 3.75 belts of items before getting to the recyclers.
-In matter of fact, if we get to level 13 of blue circuit productivity we should hit an "efficiency" of 400%, which is a limit imposed by the game to prevent net-positive recycling loops:
+The reason for this anomaly is the absurdly high level of productivity of the EM plants (275%) and the fact that our input belt of ingredients transforms into 3.75 belts of items before being touched by a single recycler.
+In matter of fact, if we get to level 13 of blue circuit productivity we should hit an "efficiency" of 400%, which reflects a limit imposed by the game to prevent net-positive recycling loops:

 ```python
 productivity_research = 13